Bhanditz/labs-preview/_posts/blog/2015-05-22-whos-using-what-Sebastian-Hierl.md

   - Koha
 ---

+After being inspired by our last Who's Using What column, we are proud to welcome Dr. Sebastian Hierl from the American Academy in Rome to our growing community of FLOSSers.
+Before becoming [Drue Heinz Librarian of the Arthur & Janet C. Ross Library](http://www.aarome.org/it/news/features/dr-sebastian-hierl-new-drue-heinz-librarian), Dr. Hierl was responsible for developing the [Widener Library’s Western European collections at Harvard University](http://hcl.harvard.edu/libraries/widener/collections/western_european.cfm).
+Hierl is a strong supporter of Koha as an ILS (integrated library system) for its web-based interface and flexibility as well as the strong and growing community of instituions and developers.
+So without further ado, Dr. Sebastian Hierl from the American Academy in Rome!

 ### What open source tools are you currently working with?

 The institutions of the Koha Gruppo Italiano, composed of the [American Academy in Rome](http://www.aarome.org/), [The American